-As a result of the City reporting under the modified cash basis of accounting, at times the funds may report negative investment in pooled cash.
-Negative balances represent the amount these funds have overdrawn their portion of pooled cash and subsequently borrowed from other funds.
+As a result of the City reporting under the modified cash basis of accounting, at times the funds may report negative cash.
+Negative balances represent the amount these funds have overdrawn their portion of cash and cash equivalents and subsequently borrowed from other funds.